From approximate to exact integer programming: IPs with polynomial variable range

 \subsection{Subset sum and knapsack}

 The \emph{subset-sum problem (with multiplicities)} is an integer program of the form~\eqref{eq:1} with one linear constraint.
 Polak and Rohwedder~\cite{polak2021knapsack} have shown that subset-sum with multiplicities --- that means $\sum_{i=1}^n x_iz_i=t, 0 \leq x_i \leq u_i \; \forall i \in [n], x \in \setZ^n$ --- can be solved in time $O(n +z_{\max}^{5/3})$ times a polylogarithmic factor where $z_{\max} := \max_{i=1,\ldots,n} z_i$.
 The algorithm of Frank and Tardos~\cite{frank1987application} (Theorem~\ref{thm:FrankTardos}) finds an equivalent instance in which $z_{\max}$ is bounded by $2^{O(n^3)} u_{\max}^{O(n^2)}$.
-All-together, if each multiplicity is bounded by a polynomial $p(n)$, then the state-of-the-art for subset-sum with multiplicities is straightforward enumeration resulting in a running time $n^{O(n)}$ which is the current best running time for integer programming.
+All-together, if each multiplicity is bounded by a polynomial $p(n)$, then the state-of-the-art\footnote{At least at the time of the first submission of this paper.} for subset-sum with multiplicities is straightforward enumeration resulting in a running time $n^{O(n)}$ which is the current best running time for integer programming.
 We can significantly improve the running time in this regime.
 This is a direct consequence of Theorem~\ref{thm:IPinIneqForm}.

 \begin{corollary} The subset sum problem with multiplicities of the form $\sum_{i=1}^n x_iz_i=t, 0 \leq x \leq u, x \in \setZ^n$ can be solved in time $2^{O(n)} \cdot (\log(1+\|u\|_{\infty}))^n$.
 In particular if each multiplicity is bounded by a polynomial $p(n)$, then it can be solved in time $(\log n )^{O(n)}$. \end{corollary}